- Yale University, B.A. in Philosophy

 - New York University School of Law, J.D.

-Senior Executive Editor of the Law Review
+Senior Executive Editor, New York University Law Review

 - New York